Felix-Franz/WakeOnLan-Webpage/README.md

 ## Installation

+> Installation instructions will be improved after development work is done

 - install `sudo apt install wakeonlan`
 - install nginx & php `sudo apt install nginx php7.1`
 - clone this repo into webroot

+> The webpage should be accessable using a encrypted connection only, because username and password is transfered base64 encoded and **not encrypted**!
+The easiest way would be advicing your webserver (e.g. nginx) to provide a https (ssl) connection only.

 ## Technology